kortina/dotfiles/s3screenshots/README.md

     # Start the agent:
     launchctl load $agent

+    # To stop the agent:
+    # launchctl unload $agent

+    # Debug using the logs:
+    tail -f $HOME/Library/Logs/s3screenshots.log

 NB: since this uses OS X Notification Center, this must be a `LaunchAgent` not a `LaunchDaemon`.